tapjs/tapjs/src/tcompare/README.md

   Note that `tight` is not suitable for comparisons, only formatting.

+- `reactString` - Represent and compare React elements as JSX strings.
+Only supported in the `pretty` formatting style.
+  Enabled by default, set `{ reactString: false }` in the options to disable it.

+  When enabled, react elements are _first_ compared as react JSX strings, and if the strings match, treated as equivalent, even if they would not otherwise be treated as a match as plain objects (for example, if `children` is set to `'hello'` vs `['hello']`, these are considered identical, because they result in the same JSX).

+  If they do not match, then they are still considered a match if their plain object represenatations would be considered a match.
+So for example, `<x a="b" />` would match `<x a={/b|c/} />` for functions where strings can match against regular expressions.

 - `bufferChunkSize` - The number of bytes to show per line when printing long `Buffer` objects.
 Defaults to 32.